rolfen/conncheck/README.md

 ## Requirements

-PHP is required, only for displaying your IP, you could easily remove that and rename the file to `.html` if you want.
+PHP is required, only for displaying your IP and timestamp, you could easily remove that from the source and rename the file to `.html` if you want to serve the page without PHP.

+Node.js is required for Javascript dependencies (see below).

 ## Installing